designsystemau/steering-committee/CHARTER.md

 - Extended absence from the project, including not attending meetings
 - Ineffectiveness in the role

-## TSC meetings
+## Steering Committee meetings

-The TSC can be called to meet to discuss matters around:
+The Steering Committee can be called to meet to discuss matters around:

-- TSC membership issues
+- Steering Committee membership issues
 - Changes to this Charter
 - New initiatives or working groups
 - Planning for major milestones